Beagle: Health

+A more senior Beagle, at approximately 15 years old.

 A 2024 study in the UK found a life expectancy of 12.5 years compared to an average of 12.7 for purebreeds and 12 for crossbreeds.
 A 2024 Italian study found a life expectancy of 11 years for the breed compared to 10 years overall.

 Beagles may be prone to epilepsy, but this can often be controlled with medication.
 Hypothyroidism and a number of types of dwarfism occur in Beagles.
 Two conditions in particular are unique to the breed: "Funny Puppy", in which the puppy is slow to develop and eventually develops weak legs, a crooked back and although normally healthy, is prone to a range of illnesses; and Musladin-Lueke syndrome (MLS) in which the eyes are slanted and the outer toes are underdeveloped but otherwise development is as normal.
 Hip dysplasia, common in Harriers and in some larger breeds, is rarely considered a problem in Beagles.
 Beagles are considered a chondrodystrophic breed, meaning that they are prone to types of disk diseases.